SonyaNadesan/SonyaNadesan/README.md

 - 🎓 Worked as an Academic Mentor and later, as a Teaching Assistant at Kingston University
 - 🎓 Graduated with a First Class Hons and was selected to give the Vote of Thanks at our graduation ceremony
 - 💻 Kick-started my career at GenSight in July 2017, mainly working on spreadsheet development and legacy web applications
-- 💻 I then joined the marketing team at leading charity, Marie Curie
-- 💻 I developed skills that were more relevant to modern software development
+- 💻 I then joined the marketing team at leading charity, Marie Curie - developing skills that were more relevant to modern deevelopment
 - 💻 Shortlisted in the Future Stars of Tech - Developer Category (2019)
-- 💻 In 2020, I decided to leave Marie Curie after being offered three jobs
-- 💻 Unfortunately, the accepted offer was pulled due to the pandemic
+- 💻 In 2020, I decided to leave Marie Curie after being offered three jobs; accepted offer was pulled due to the pandemic
 - 💻 I had a virtual farewell, and started interviewing virtually.
 Within a month, I was offered four more jobs
 - 💻 I joined the marketing team at global cyersecurity company, Mimecast (NASDAQ); I was onboarded during the lockdown!
 - 💻 Despite the tech stack being identical to that of Marie Curie's, I played a key role, taking on more complex projects